What I Learned from Making 270 Illustrations in 270 Days

 If you are so busy being afraid that it won’t be good, you won’t try anything.
 And if you don’t try anything, you don’t grow.
 Part of growing is struggling, doing something you aren’t comfortable with, and figuring out what works for you.

 It is similar to how designers start out, with emulation.
 They see something they like and they immediately integrate it into what they are working on, even if it doesn’t make sense or doesn’t fit, and you get a Frankenstein design.
 They add this piece because they don’t think what they are working on is good enough, but they also refuse to modify the new piece to fit the design, so they end up with a mish mash design that doesn’t work for anyone.

 When you let go of fear, you aren’t afraid to tweak and noodle, and sometimes it looks God awful, but you keep going and hopefully it ends up in a place that you’re happy with.
 It’s not a 100% guarantee, but every time, you get better, you sharpen your eye, and you figure out what works.
 The more times you do it, the probability of magic happening increases.
 Besides, if we all knew we’d nail a design 100% of the time, it would no longer be a challenge.
 Now where’s the fun in that?

-Amanda Phingbodhipakkiya is an Art Director at Primacy, a full-service design firm with offices in Connecticut, Boston, and New York City.
+Amanda Phingbodhipakkiya is a neuroscientist-turned-designer.
 She founded Creative Habit, is a partner at Ship Your Side Project, holds a graduate degree in design from Pratt Institute, and studied neuroscience at Columbia University.
 Get her daily Creative Habits on Instagram.